gTambo/SendFriend_Climbing_App/README.md

 ## Screen Shot

 The current state of the climb list view (for mobile):

 ![List_Page](public/images/ClimbListView_a.png)

-and a peek at the Climb Details page:
+And a peek at the Climb Details page:

 ![Climb_Details_1](public/images/details_view_a.png)

 ![Climb_Details_1](public/images/Details_View_b.png)

 ### Prerequisites

-Link to software that is required to install the app (e.g. node).
+Software that is required to install the app:

 - [Node.js](https://nodejs.org/en/)
 - [AWS S3](https://s3.console.aws.amazon.com/s3/home)
 - [Postgres](https://www.postgresql.org/download/)
-- Optimized for viewing with Google Chrome
+- _Note: Optimized for viewing with Google Chrome_

 ## Installation

-How do you get your application up and running?
-This is a step by step list for how another developer could get this project up and running.
-The good target audience in terms of knowledge, would be a fellow Primer from another cohort being able to spin up this project.
-Note that you do not need a paragraph here to intro Installation.
-It should be step-by-step.

-If your application has secret keys (for example --  Twilio), make sure you tell them how to set that up, both in getting the key and then what to call it in the `.env` file.
+*To spin up the code for this project:*

 1. Create a database named `tagtender_project`,
 2. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
 We recommend using Postico to run those queries as that was used to create the queries,